BogdanBintu/MERFISH_Analysis_Olfactory_Receptors/README.md

 # MERFISH_Analysis_Olfactory_Receptors

-Repository for codes analyzing MERFISH data tareting murine olfactory receptors in the main olfactory epithelium and olfactory bulb.
+Repository for codes analyzing MERFISH data targeting murine olfactory receptors in the main olfactory epithelium and olfactory bulb.

-The following Jupyter notebooks provide an example on how to analyze raw imaging data:
+The Jupyter notebooks provided here demonstrate how to analyze the imaging data.